neosheo/Apartment_Finder/README.md

 # Apartment_Finder

 This python script will search the website apartmentfinder.com for apartments that meet your search criteria.
-Currently this script only supports the following search parameters: state, city, number of bedrooms, minimum price, and maximum price.

 # Installation